 Fredericks remained with Marriott after earning her associate's degree and three certificates with honors.
 She worked at a variety of Marriott hotels in the western suburbs, filling such positions as Event Housing Coordinator, Assistant General Manager and Director of Sales.

-In her role at the Inn at Water's Edge, Fredericks addresses the operations of the hotel and renting the conference space on the second floor and private events in the new Waterleaf fine dining restaurant.
-In addition, she works directly with Hospitality Management students, who are required to complete a 150-hour internal coop that consists of 50 hours at the front desk, 50 hours in housekeeping and 50 hours in ancillary hotel positions, such as the bell staff.
+In her role at the Inn at Water’s Edge, Fredericks addresses the operations of the hotel and renting the conference space on the second floor and private events in the Waterleaf fine dining restaurant.
+In addition, she works directly with Hospitality Management students, who are required to complete a 120-hour internal coop that consists of 60 hours at the front desk and 60 hours in housekeeping.

 "Mary Beth was always an inspiration to me when I was a student.
 She gave me a sense of the hotel career that would best suit me," she said.
 "With me returning to COD, I can now be that person for students.
 I was in their shoes, so I understand how they feel."

 Leone is happy to have Fredericks back at College of DuPage.